 I write, however, as a private citizen, a resident of Kintnersville, Pennsylvania.
-I was assisted in composing this letter by many colleagues, including Europeans, Americans and others, who commented upon a draft letter.
-Because of the urgency of the matter, I have not collected signatures, but your advisors will verify the authenticity of the science discussion.
+I was encouraged to write to you by young Germans who have a rising concern about climate change, and I was assisted in composing the letter by colleagues, including Europeans, Americans and others.